-- To make planting up easy stand your basket on top of a large pot to prevent it moving and remove one of the chains so they don’t get in the way.
+To make planting up easy stand your basket on top of a large pot or bucket to prevent it moving and remove one of the chains so they don’t get in the way.

-- Cover the inside of the basket with a liner and, if using a wire basket that can be planted up at the sides, add a 2.5cm (1in) layer of hanging basket compost to the base.
+Cover the inside of the basket with a liner and, if using a wire basket that can be planted up at the sides, add a 2.5cm (1in) layer of hanging basket compost to the base.
 If using a solid basket fill almost to the top.

-- Select plants for the sides and from the inside of the basket, thread each through a slit until the rootball is snug against the liner.
+Select plants for the sides (trailing plants are ideal) and from the inside of the basket, carefully thread each plant through a slit until the rootball is snug against the liner.
 Tease out the roots, then firm soil around the rootballs.

 Looking after you hanging basket